Aleksao998/LoadBalancer/README.md

 6.e Return null if no expense to delete = YES

-6.f Fetch expense happy path = yes
+6.f Fetch expense happy path = YES

-6.g Return null if no expense
+6.g Return null if no expense = YES